Sam Manekshaw: Personal life and death

 Manekshaw married Silloo Bode on 22 April 1939 in Bombay.
 The couple had two daughters.

 Manekshaw died of complications from pneumonia at the Military Hospital in Wellington, Tamil Nadu, at 12:30 a.m. on 27 June 2008 at the age of 94.
 Reportedly, his last words were "I'm okay!"
 He was buried at the Parsi cemetery in Udhagamandalam (Ooty), Tamil Nadu, with military honours, adjacent to his wife's grave.
-His funeral lacked governmental representation, which the media argued was a result of the civilian establishment's apathy towards the military, who feared that the military would stage a coup if it became too popular with the citizenry.
-A national day of mourning was not declared.
-While this was not a breach of protocol, such commemoration is customary for a leader of national importance.
-Bangladesh, however, did pay tribute to Manekshaw on his death.
+A state funeral was accorded to him.
+Bangladesh paid tribute to Manekshaw on his death.
 He was survived by two daughters and three grandchildren.

 Character

-Manekshaw was charismatic and known to be capable of charm.
+Manekshaw was charismatic and could be charming.
 He was often described as a gentleman.
-Like others of his generation, his background in the British army gave him a fondness for some English habits, such as drinking whisky and wearing his handlebar moustache.
-His background as a Parsi is sometimes attributed as a factor in his ambition and success.
-He commanded great loyalty from his troops, particularly the Gorkhas, due to his reputation for personal bravery, fairness and his avoidance of punishments.
-He came into conflict with politicians, however, because he stood up to their often unreasonable or unethical demands.
+Like others of his generation, his background in the British army gave him a fondness for some English habits, such as drinking whisky and having a handlebar moustache.
+His background as a Parsi was sometimes considered a factor in his ambition and success.
+He commanded great loyalty from his troops, particularly the Gorkhas, due to his reputation for personal bravery, fairness and forgiveness.

+Manekshaw came into conflict with politicians, because he stood up to their often unreasonable or unethical demands.
 They also disliked his popularity as they feared the possibility of a military coup.
-He dealt with politicians' demands through sarcasm, which however was recognised by figures such as Indira Gandhi.
-Manekshaw also did not hesitate from advocating for better strategies than those developed by the civilian establishment, a trait rarely found in the military brass today, according to Admiral Arun Prakash.
+He dealt with politicians' demands through sarcasm, which was recognised by figures such as Indira Gandhi.
+He did not hesitate advocating for better strategies than those developed by the civilian establishment, a trait rarely found in the military leadership today, according to Admiral Arun Prakash.